Here’s how to make peanut butter at home! This recipe is so easy and results in a creamy, all natural spread with no sugar added.

 How to serve peanut butter!

 Who really needs ideas on how to serve peanut butter…when literally everything in the world tastes better with it?
 It adds the perfect filling protein-hit to breakfast and lunches.
 Alex and I could not live without it!
-Here are all our favorite ways to eat it:
+Here are all our favorite peanut butter recipes: